spatialstatisticsupna/Scalable_Prediction/README.md

 ### Section 4 - Predictive validation study

-The script [Section4_PredictiveValidationStudy.R](./Rcode/Section4_PredictiveValidationStudy.R) enables the replication of the predictive validation study presented in Section 4 of Orozco-Acosta et al. (2023) using simulated data for male lung cancer mortality counts.
+The script [Section4_PredictiveValidationStudy.R](./Rcode/Section4_PredictiveValidationStudy.R) enables the replication of the predictive validation study presented in Section 4 of Orozco-Acosta et al. (2023) using synthetic data.
 Similar results to those presented in Table 2, Table A1 and Table A2 will be obtained.

 The script is structured in four main steps: